-10 x (core diameter / actual diameter) for max speed or

-5 x (core diameter / actual diameter) for 50% speed
+- 10 x (core diameter / actual diameter) for max speed or - 5 x (core diameter / actual diameter) for 50% speed

 Once the CAL voltage has been adjusted, run the machine at max speed, or optionally at 50% max speed, corresponding to the CAL voltage.
-Use a hand tachometer to verify the the machine is running correctly at maximum speed (or at 50% speed if desired) and press the CAL push button (SW1) (see Figure 37, Pulse Tachometer Card).
+Use a hand tachometer to verify that the machine is running correctly at maximum speed (or at 50% speed if desired) and press the CAL push button (SW1) (see Figure 6-14).
 This will cause the Pulse Tachometer Input card to sample the current pulse rate and adjust the output voltage to match the voltage set by the CAL potentiometer (RT601).
 The Pulse Tachometer option card's LED will flash briefly at the beginning of the calibration sequence and flash again when the calibration sequence is complete.
 This may take a few seconds, and slower pulse rates generally take a longer period of time to calibrate than faster pulse rates.
 When calibration is complete, the LED will go back into run mode, flashing each time a pulse is received.
 Under normal operation, the LED will look to be on solid because of the high pulse frequency.
 If the LED is off completely and not flashing, the card is not detecting pulses from the tachometer.

-NOTE: Depending on the full range frequency, the LED may flash at a slower rate than once per pulse.
+Depending on the full range frequency, the LED may flash at a slower rate than once per pulse.
 If the full range frequency is greater than 3,125Hz, for example, the LED will flash every 4 pulses.
 If the full range frequency is greater than 12.5kHz, the LED will flash every 16 pulses.
 Typically, however, the pulse rate will cause the LED to be flashing too fast to distinguish individual pulses and will appear to be steady on.

 After the calibration sequence is complete, move the positive clip lead (or probe) of the Voltmeter to test point TP701 (OUTPUT) and verify the output of the Pulse Tachometer Input card matches the voltage that was previously set with the CAL potentiometer (RT601).
-Decrease and increase the machine speed and verify the
+Decrease and increase the machine speed and verify the Pulse Tachometer Input card output voltage follows speed changes.
+Stop the machine and verify the output voltage drops to 0.0V.